vitar/3sf/src/SDLC-Framework/000-intro/010-3sf-navigator.md

 ## Purpose

-The **3SF Navigator** helps you quickly find which 3SF Practice Tool to use for your current situation.<br/>
+The **3SF Navigator** helps you quickly find which 3SF Practice Tool fits your current situation.<br/>
-Instead of reading the full framework, this guide starts with **your context** — what you are trying to achieve — and leads you directly to the right artifact or diagnostic.
+Instead of reading the full framework, this guide begins with **your context** — what you are trying to achieve — and directs you to the right artifact or diagnostic.

-It complements the **3SF Practice Architecture** by acting as a lightweight *user interface* for the 3SF operating system.
+It complements the **3SF Practice Architecture** by acting as a lightweight *user interface* for the 3SF Operating System.

 ## How to Use